 No doubt he stepped on several Church toes throughout the years, calling out corruption among Church members as being influenced by evil, and hiding behind their priestly robes.

 He was also a friend of another exorcist and controversial figure within the Catholic Church named Malachi Martin.
 Dr. Martin believed that Luciferians were active within the ranks of the church even penetrating the College of Cardinals.

 However in March 1998, Father Kunz lived in Wisconsin and his friend Malachi lived in New York, and it was a stretch to think that their mutual belief about the evil in the church could have been the reason for the murder.

 Was it a robbery gone wrong, vengeance for a real or imagined offense or a ritualistic warning?
-Was the allegation of a dark element in the Church not that far fetched?
-Or perhaps a priest or someone who worked in the school who didn't want to get exposed?
+Was the allegation of a dark element in the Church not that far fetched, or perhaps a priest or someone who worked in the school feared getting exposed?

 As the days and weeks rolled on without any arrests many became dissatisfied with the investigation, and not only the locals but those associated with Malachi Martin and others familiar with law enforcement procedures wondered why no arrests were made.